Fields and Equations of Classical Mechanics for Quantum Mechanics: Extended Bohmian Mechanics p4242

-Substituting (\ref{p5202}) into (\ref{p5200}) gives the desired result
+Substituting (\ref{p5202}) into (\ref{p5200}) gives the desired result:

 This equation is a further development of (\ref{p5200}), containing two kinetic energy terms, a compression energy term $\sum_i P_i\Upsilon^{-1}$, and the external potential $U$, given by (\ref{p0025}).
 It seems reasonable at this point to assume that the total velocity of the $i$th particle is $\bu_{i\pm} + \mathbf{v}_i$.
-Eqs.~(\ref{p4288}) and (\ref{p5522}) are equivalent to the Schr\"odinger equation~(\ref{p2588}).
 Eq.~(\ref{p5522}) is a variant of the Hamilton--Jocobi equation.
-The right-hand-side of (\ref{p5522}) can be interpreted as the time dependent total energy, i.e., a Hamiltonian function.
-For the left-hand side, from (\ref{p3312}), $S$ can be interpreted as the total momentum potential that is a sum of the momentum potentials from all $n$ particles, but only including the $\mathbf{v}_i$ portion of the total velocity.
-In Sec.~\ref{p1830}, a Newtonian equation of motion is obtained that is the gradient of the Hamilton-Jocobi (\ref{p5522}) for one-body systems.
+The right-hand-side of (\ref{p5522}) can be interpreted as the time-dependent energy, i.e., a Hamiltonian function.
+For the left-hand side, from Eq.~(\ref{p3312}), $S$ can be interpreted as the momentum potential for each of the $n$ particles, but only including the de Broglie velocity $\mathbf{v}_i$ portion of the total velocity.

+\alt{P 16/L 20 Added a 2 sentence paragraph to demonstrate equivalence of Eq.~(29), together with Eq.~(20) the Schr\"odinger Eq.~(18).}